Pence says he was 'angered' by Trump's Jan 6 tweet

 “The president’s words and tweets that day were reckless and endangered my family and all the people at the Capitol and I was angry.”

-And he added: “To be honest with you I am as human as the next guy and I still pray for the president and for the grace to forgive him and everyone responsible for that terrible day.”
+And he added: “To be honest with you I am as human as the next guy and I still pray for the president and for the Grace to forgive him and everyone responsible for that terrible day.”

 Mr Pence told Tapper that he did not know what was going on at The White House on January 6 and that he did not speak to Mr Trump for five days after the attack.

-He said he met Mr Trump in the Oval Office dining room after Ivanka Trump asked him to meet her father.
+He said he eventually met Mr Trump in the Oval Office dining room after Ivanka Trump asked him to meet her father.

 “The president looked up at me and asked if Karen and Charlotte were okay, and I said tersely, ‘They are fine Mr president’ he said ‘Were you scared?’ and I said no I was angry.
 I was angry about the differences we had and seeing those people ransack the Capitol infuriated me.